-Snowblower scraper bars or blades, which scrape off snow, and skid shoes, which protect the snowblower from concrete, become worn through multiple seasons.
-Prior to snowblower storage, make sure these two components are in good shape.
+Snowblower scraper bars or blades and skid shoes, which protect the snowblower from concrete, become worn through multiple seasons.
+Prior to storing a snowblower, make sure these two components are in good shape.

 Refill the oil

 Drain the old oil (discard appropriately according to your municipality's rules) and add new oil before you store your machine.
 This prevents old oil from turning to sludge or creating buildup, which can ruin the engine.
-Tip: Instructions vary by manufacturer, so be sure to consult your owner's manual for specifics
+Keep in mind that instructions vary by manufacturer, so be sure to consult your owner's manual for specifics.